Fusion-Lightguns/Fusion-Phaser/Software/README.md

-# This Directory contains siftware needed for Fusion Phaser
+# This Directory contains software needed for Fusion Phaser